dhamidi/smolcode/smolcode.md

 ## Editing files

+ONLY when the user requests it show individual file blocks.

 NEVER return the content of a file as a separate message – always edit files through the edit_file tool.

+ALWAYS use the edit_tool to edit files.

+If using the `edit_file` fails, recreate the file from scratch using the `write_file` tool.

 # Running external commands